Advanced Search in Crelate allows the ability to expose unique fields to ultimately improve your search performance.

 3. Crelate's 'Date' Fields - We offer a large variety of date fields that will allow you to query through your system based on Last Activity, Engagement, Reach Out, etc. For more on our date fields, check out the link here: Last Updated, Last Activity, Last Engagement and Other Date Fields

-4. Activity Form Responses - Do you use Crelate's Activity Templates?
+4. Activity Form Responses - Do you use Crelate's Activity Forms?
 If not, you definitely should (check out the link)!
 Let's say your team conducts an interview, and in the process, you ask targeted questions of the contact about contract dates, why their leaving their current employer, if they're willing to relocate, etc. Wouldn't it be great if on top of a Boolean search for all my - Sales Managers and Sales Executives - who live in Washington D.C., I could also query using the information these candidates have provided?
 With Activity Form Responses, you do have that option to search based on ANY question you have in your forms.

 5. On Opportunity - Last but certainly not least, is the ability to search for qualified candidates who either are currently, or were previously, being considered for a job.
 Let's say a new job comes in your queue to fill and suddenly you need a qualified Sales candidate fast.
 Why not start with someone in your database who has already progressed through your candidate workflow in the past?
 With this option, you can not only opt to just search through, in this case, previous Sales opportunities, but you may also use the 'Stage' filter to look only for those candidates that may have progressed to a particular stage.